Abandoned Buildings and Rusting Cable Cars

 Driving on towards Kutaisi

 We drove on to Kutaisi, the second largest city in Georgia following a road along a ridge with views across the farmland, rivers, lakes and past the bizarre Katskhi Column Monastery.
 In Kutaisi, we would spend two nights to discover some incredible waterfalls, the fascinating Martvili Gorge and a walk in the footsteps of extinct dinosaurs.
+I hope this little guide will help you find where to go for a ride on the rusty cable cars in Chiatura.

 Follow us on Social Media